Stay on Track for Graduation

 If you need to adjust your schedule, follow these steps:

-• Complete schedule changes before the required deadline.
+- Be sure to complete schedule changes before the required deadline.

 Important: Dropping below 12 credit hours may affect financial aid, housing eligibility, and athletic participation.
 Always check with the Registrar’s Office before making changes.